Cultural immersion is the best part about traveling. Leaving behind the comforts of home and really experiencing a new place will change your life.

 Even if you are not fluent in the local language anyone can speak through food.
 It doesn’t get any better than street food fresh from the market and it is usually kinder on the travelers’ budget.

 I always find interesting people at the market and the shopping is pretty amazing as well.
-The main reason I love markets so much is that they may be filled with Mamas who are most likely going take you home and feed you!

 5. Attend Church